 Conference planning is different from other types of event planning and includes additional steps.
 Conferences tend to be large-scale events that typically take a year or more to plan.
 Your to-do list may include selecting a venue, booking hotel rooms, setting up online registration, securing speakers, arranging hospitality suites, hosting an exhibit hall, scheduling meetings, handling food and beverage and more.
 Preparing a well-organized conference planning guide that maps out the steps is a must-have for any successful conference planner.

-The following steps will help you prepare a conference planning guide that will serve as a blueprint for planning any conference.
+The conference planning guide acts as a blueprint for planning any conference.
 Customize and modify the guide based on the event you are planning and keep it close at hand.
 When prepared and used properly, it will soon become your most valuable conference planning tool.

 Start With Conference Planning Basics

 The first part of your conference planning guide should include the basics regarding the conference:

 Include any other known elements, such as alternate dates or number of attendees.

 Before getting into planning the various elements of a conference, you have to figure out what those different elements are and where they fit in the overall scheme of your event.
 So take out a pen and pad, or sit down in front of the computer, and start writing down everything that comes to mind.

 Don’t worry about listing things in order of importance or in any sort of chronological sequence.
 That will come later.
 Right now, you will essentially be crafting a very long yet simple version of your to-do list, which will be broken into different stand-alone components to be handled individually during the planning process.

 This section may list any of the following:

 Take some extra time in compiling this list so you don’t overlook anything and go ahead and add anything that comes up later on.
 Don’t be overwhelmed by the many areas of responsibility listed; the purpose here is to think of everything now so you can plan and manage each item efficiently.